Azure-Samples/active-directory-b2c-advanced-policies/Walkthroughs/IdP-OIDC.md

 4. In the &lt;OrchestrationStep&gt; with Order=”2”, add a new
     &lt;ClaimsExchange&gt;

-    a.
-Set the Id following the same convention as the others *\[ClaimProviderName\]Exchange*
+    1. Set the Id following the same convention as the others *\[ClaimProviderName\]Exchange*

-    b.
-Set the TechnicalProfileReferenceId to the same Id value for the Technial Profile you set up in the previous section.
+    2. Set the TechnicalProfileReferenceId to the same Id value for the Technial Profile you set up in the previous section.

 5. In the &lt;OrchestrationStep&gt; with Order=”1”, add a new
     &lt;ClaimsProviderSelection&gt;

-    a.
-Set the TargetClaimsExchangeId to the same Id value you set up for the ClaimsExchange in the previous step.
+    1. Set the TargetClaimsExchangeId to the same Id value you set up for the ClaimsExchange in the previous step.

 6. Save your changes and upload the updated policy